antortjim/Thesis-Code/scripts/README.md

 * A `peptide_summary_intensity_moFF_run.tab` file created by moFF
 * A `experimental_design.tsv` file storing the sample organisation

-It takes an optional argument `--n_peps` if the user wants to minimise on less peptides than those available for debugging / speed up purposes
+It takes an optional argument `--n_peps` if the user wants to minimise on less peptides than those available for debugging / speed up purposes.

 ### Output

-A txt file storing the normalisation factor for sample ith in the ith row
+A normalisation_factors.txt file storing the normalisation factor for sample ith in the ith row

 ## Call